Weather StoryAlmanac, microseasons, and the day's weather story.

 Climate

-Throughout the year, Surprise receives about 10 inches of precipitation spread over roughly 19 rainy days.
+In a typical year Surprise records about 10 inches of precipitation on around 19 days.

 ZIP codes in Surprise